 At Kibblesworth Academy we take incidents of violence towards staff very seriously.
 We understand that staff are the adults in the situation and can use a common sense approach to de-escalate the situation wherever possible and keep themselves and others safe.
 Staff can use 'reasonable measures' to protect themselves in accordance with our Physical Intervention and Use of Reasonable Force Policy and should call for support if needed.
-Only staff who are trained in physical intervention and de-escalation techniques hould restrain a child.
+Only staff who are trained in physical intervention and de-escalation techniques should ordinarily restrain a child, although staff should feel confident to exercise their duty of care should a child be at imminent risk of harm.